immcantation/shazam/docs/topics/shmulateTree.md

 Description
 --------------------

-`shmulateTree` returns a set of simulated sequences generated from an input sequence and an lineage tree.
-The input sequence is used to replace the MRCA node of the `igraph` object defining the lineage tree.
+`shmulateTree` returns a set of simulated sequences generated from an input sequence and a lineage tree.
+The input sequence is used to replace the most recent common ancestor (MRCA) node of the `igraph` object defining the lineage tree.
 Sequences are then simulated with mutations corresponding to edge weights in the tree.
 Sequences will not be generated for groups of nodes that are specified to be excluded.

 Usage